MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-api-reference.md

 These calls also support a ***recycle*** parameter that can be used when working with HTTP blackbox projects.
 When this parameter is enabled the underlying R session is recycled before the execution occurs.
 Recycling an R session deletes all R objects from the workspace and all files from the working directory.
 The ability to *recycle* a HTTP blackbox project gives an *anonymous* user control over the R session lifecycle.

-To interrupt an execution on the HTTP blackbox project on the current HTTP session use the following call:
+To interrupt an execution on the HTTP blackbox project on the current HTTP session use the `/r/repository/script/interrupt`.

-1.  [/r/repository/script/interrupt](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryscriptinterrupt) | Interrupts an execution on a HTTP blackbox project

 #### Authenticated Projects